WidgetKing/cpextra/docs/variables/command.md

 <img :src="$withBase('/img/alert-with-spaces.png')" alt="Alert displaying: This is my message">

+## Title parameter
-If you don't want the title of the alert box to always be 'CpExtra Alert' you can change the title with the **second parameter**.
+If you don't want the title of the alert box to always be *CpExtra Alert* you can change the alert box **title text** by adding the second parameter when assigning the value for the **xcmndAlert** command variable.

 ```
 Assign | xcmndAlert with [This is my message], [This is my title]